Go Back Up

 • Age: Employers can use the age of the employee on the first day of the plan year

-If your ICHRA isn't affordable, the employee can opt out of the benefit and receive a premium tax credit instead.
+If your ICHRA isn't affordable, the employee can opt out of the benefit and receive a premium tax credit instead (assuming they are eligible for a tax credit).
 However, if your ICHRA is considered affordable, your employees can't opt out and receive tax credits.
 Additionally, employees who opt-in to the ICHRA can't continue to collect premium tax credits.

 Why offer an ICHRA?

-Why might you offer an ICHRA instead of traditional group health insurance with all of these special rules?
+Why might you offer an ICHRA instead of a traditional group health plan with all of these special rules?

 Unlike other benefits, an ICHRA has no maximum amounts or minimums, meaning you have complete cost control as an employer.
 You can set the monthly allowance amounts that work best for your organization.
 As long as it's affordable for your employees based on their household income, you can also satisfy the ACA's employer mandate.